 - i.
 Building Codes: - a.
 Adopted building code must meet or exceed IRC 2012; and - b.
-Adoption of selected building code must be complete within the contract term.
+Adoption of selected building code must be complete within 12 months of grant award.
 Failure to adopt within that timeframe will result in the forfeiture of grant funds and repayment.